puppetlabs/puppet-specifications/language/resource-api/README.md

 ### Commands

 To use CLI commands in a safe and comfortable manner, the implementation can use the `commands` method to access shell commands.
 You can either use a full path, or a bare command name.
 In the latter case puppet will use the system PATH setting to search for the command.
 If the commands are not available, an error will be raised and the resources will fail in this run.
-The commands are aware of whether noop is in effect or not, and will skip the actual execution if necessary.
+The commands are aware of whether noop is in effect or not, and will signal success while skipping the real execution if necessary.

 ```ruby
 Puppet::ResourceImplementation.register('apt_key') do